8 Days of Lodge-based Multi-Sport

 Throughout our time working together in Futaleufu and parts of Patagonia, Diego has raved about his homeland in Argentina.
 He is passionate about many things but particularly the Cafayate region where he co-founded his winery.
 Subsequently, ROAM is delighted to be partnering with the Valsecchi family to introduce our newest multi-sport adventure.
 Miraculously, we’ve been able to contain many of Diego’s ideas into one exciting adventure.

 We’ve planned an active multi-sport exploration of Salta and Cafayate’s wine regions that offers hiking, biking, rafting, tastings, harvesting and, in ROAM style, many incredible dining experiences.
-For those feeling even more adventurous, there’s a 6 day/5-night extension into more remote parts of the desert and salt flats.
+For those feeling even more adventurous, there’s a plethora of extensions into more remote parts of the desert and salt flats.
 Let us also say, this is not your typical holiday.
-This trip will be spontaneous, intimate, challenging, decadent and fun as we explore a part of Argentina few know but none ever forget once experienced.
+This trip will be spontaneous, intimate, challenging, decadent and fun as we explore a part of Argentina few know but none ever forgets once experienced.

 Itinerary at a Glance